cloud-commander/band-of-bakers/deploy-prompt.md

 3.  **Deployment Orchestration**: A custom `scripts/deploy.ts` that handles building, migrating, backing up, and uploading with safety gates.
 4.  **Secret Management**: Only non-Git secrets (API tokens, database credentials) sync to Cloudflare; requires explicit `--confirm` flag before upsert.
 5.  **Safety & Auditability**: Backups before migrations, rollback support, branch-protection gates, and audit logs for all deployments.
+6.  **Workers Paid Plan Required**: Next.js 15 bundles exceed the 3 MiB free-tier limit (~3.5 MiB gzipped typical).
+The Workers Paid plan ($5/month) provides a 10 MiB limit.
+The setup script must validate that the Cloudflare account is on a paid plan before proceeding.

 **Scope of Work:**